Toa Payoh ritual murders: Final days and hanging of the murderers

 While on death row at Changi Prison, the trio were counselled by Catholic priests and nuns.

 Lim refused to see a counsellor for most of his time on death row.

 Tan and Hoe had Sister Gerard Fernandez as their spiritual counsellor.
-Tan was already known to Sister Gerard who operated the vocational centre that Tan attended as a youth.
-In 1983, Sister Gerard reached out to Tan who wrote, "Sister, how could you love me after what I have done?", signing off as a "black sheep".
+Tan was already known to Fernandez who operated the vocational centre that Tan attended as a youth.
+In 1983, Gerard Fernandez contacted Tan who wrote, "Sister, how could you love me after what I have done?", signing off as a "black sheep".
 The nun converted both women to Catholicism.
 Tan began to spend hours in prayer, while Hoe was baptized.

 The week before the execution date, Lim joined in, asking for repentance.
-He asked Australian priest Father Brian Doro for absolution.
+He asked Australian priest Brian Doro for absolution.
 In their final days, all three of them received a Holy Communion.
 On 25 November 1988, the trio were given their last meal and led to the hangman's noose.
 Lim smiled throughout his last walk to the gallows.
-At 6 am in that same morning, the trio were executed by long drop hanging and later pronounced dead.
-After the sentences were carried out, the three murderers were given a short Catholic funeral mass by Father Doro, and cremated on the same day.
+At 06:00, the trio were executed by long drop hanging and later pronounced dead.
+After the sentences were carried out, the three murderers were given a short Catholic funeral mass by Doro, and cremated on the same day.

 Commentaries years later

-21 years after the trio were executed, Nathan Isaac, the former lawyer of Hoe Kah Hong, died on 10 January 2009, 14 days short of his 72nd birthday.
+Twenty years after the trio were executed, Nathan Isaac, the former lawyer of Hoe Kah Hong, died on 10 January 2009, 14 days short of his 72nd birthday.
 Isaac was survived by his wife, four sons and two grandsons; one of his sons recalled his father's experience of defending Hoe during the trial.
-Isaac's son stated that his father was saddened for not successfully saving Hoe from the gallows, as he believed that Hoe was misled and manipulated into committing the murders by Lim, and felt that Hoe did not deserve the death penalty like Lim did.
+Isaac's son stated that his father was saddened by not saving Hoe from the gallows, as he believed that Hoe was misled and manipulated into committing the murders by Lim, and felt that Hoe did not deserve the death penalty as Lim did.

 In 2021, Justice Choo Han Teck, who was Cashin's associate during the case, said that in the 1980s, "People on the Government side (the Woodbridge) saw it as an almost defensive mechanism to disagree everything with the private psychiatrists".
-He also pointed out that it was difficult to even find private psychiatrists to testify in court; Wong Yip Chong was the only one to do so and Dr Nagulendran came along later.
+He also pointed out that it was difficult to even find private psychiatrists to testify in court; Wong Yip Chong was the only one to do so and Nagulendran came along later.

 Even in the short period of time interacting with Lim for the trial, Choo, Cashin and Wong found Lim volatile and difficult.